insin/newforms/docs/formsets.rst

 As you can see it only displayed one empty form.
 The number of empty forms that is displayed is controlled by the ``extra`` parameter.
-By default, :js:func:`formsetFactory` defines one extra form; the following example will display two blank forms:
+By default, :js:class:`FormSet` defines one extra form; the following example will display two blank forms:

 .. code-block:: javascript

-   var ArticleFormSet = forms.formsetFactory(ArticleForm, {extra: 2})
+   var ArticleFormSet = forms.FormSet.extend({form: ArticleForm, extra: 2})

 Using initial data with a formset
 =================================